-Allaynah had no idea where her strength had come from but she stepped forward to her full height and glared ferociously at her sister that even she stepped back and cringed before her.
+Allaynah had no idea where her strength had come from but she stepped forward to her full height, her hands now at her sides, and glared ferociously at her sister that even she stepped back and cringed before her.

-“Maybe if you hadn’t been so eager to surrender, to give up the fight, and been trying to help our men we never would have been conquered.
-They would still be alive, and we could be sleeping in our own huts tonight instead of the enemy!”
+“Maybe if you hadn’t been so eager to surrender, to give up the fight, and had actually been trying to help our men then we never would have been conquered.
+They would still be alive, and we could be sleeping in our own huts tonight instead of grovelling in the enemy’s camp!”

-Printara shrank back into the anonymity of the crowd from the blows of her tongue lashing.
+Printara tried to shrink back into the anonymity of the crowd behind her under the blows of her sister’s tongue lashings.
 Allaynah spun around glaring at the other women gathered around her.

-“Why is it that my sister here, the one who is always the first to complain, the first to whine, and the last to show any gratitude or generosity suddenly talking about being obedient and helpful?
+“Why is it that my sister here, the one who is always the first to complain, the first to whine, and the last to show any gratitude or generosity… why is it that she is suddenly talking about being obedient and helpful?
 To the people who murdered our men and boys?
 Our men gave us everything, while the Bellamani men took everything from us.
 She gave our men nothing when they were alive, but now they’re dead she wants to give everything to these invaders?
 Can you not see how wicked she is?
-She gives suck and honours to her foes, but forsakes her family and friends who give her their charity willingly.
+She gives suck and privileges to her foes, but forsakes her family and friends who give her their charity willingly.
 She hated our men, she hates our tribe, and she hates us all because right now she wants us to live in the dirt like slaves instead of in huts like proud Paximani women should!”

 The silence now was matched only by the stillness of the congregation as Allaynah continued her furious speech,

-A few eyes started to water and Allaynah could see that she had somehow grasped authority back from the group.
+A few eyes started to water and Allaynah could see that she had somehow grappled authority back from the group.
 The silence and stillness remained deeper and more sullen than ever.
-She didn’t know how, but she knew she couldn’t waste a moment, she had to get this hut build quickly, and she needed to get this women moving.
+She didn’t know how, but she knew she couldn’t waste a moment, she had to get this hut built quickly, and she needed to get this women moving.

 “If you don’t want to help me build this hut, that’s fair enough, because really, do any of us deserve to sleep anywhere other than the dirt right tonight?
 But if you’re like me, and you would like to atone for the sins of our past, then help me prove that the Paximani men didn’t die for a pack of cowardly treacherous rats.
 Work with me now to build this hut so that when the spirits of our men look down upon us they will not see their wives sleeping in the dirt, nor in the tents of their enemies, but living under roofs that they themselves built thanks to wisdom and strength of their worldly deeds now passed.
 Let them go to their eternal rest knowing that the Paximani are not yet fully vanquished.”